nbdknws/Programming-2/README.md

 # Programming-2
-Homeworks and tasks from my Programing 2 lessons
+Homeworks and tasks from my Programming 2 lessons